quixio/quix-docs/docs/get-started/build-cli.md

 1. Enter Quix Cloud.
 2. Create a new project.
+3. Select your Git provider.
-3. Link the project to your Git repository using the guide.
+4. Link the project to your Git repository using the guide provided for your chosen Git provider.
 4. Sync Quix Cloud to your project by clicking the `Sync environment` button.

 ## Step 11: See your pipeline running

-Go to pipeline view, and see your pipeline, with your Starter transformation.
+Go to pipeline view, and see your pipeline running, with your Starter transformation.

 ![Pipeline running](../images/starter-transform.png)

 ## Next steps

-*
+* TODO